GETTING TO KNOW JESUS PERSONALLY

 I do not write much or care much about Antichrist.
 The Lord Jesus is the one I worship, not Antichrist.

 However, I really am dismayed at the course our country is pursuing.
-It seems that people in positions of responsibility are striving to insure that no one, at least publicly, mentions God, Jesus, or the Bible.
+It seems that people in positions of responsibility are striving to ensure that no one, at least publicly, mentions God, Jesus, or the Bible.
 Perhaps this means that the antichrist spirit is increasing in America.
 Antichrist is characterized by a love of money and a hatred of the Lord Jesus.

 America and Europe are having financial difficulties.
 Both England and America are being overrun with a religion that is foreign to us.
 When people are called on to pray in a public place, they are cautioned not to use the name of Jesus lest they offend someone.
 Can you imagine this taking place in America?